Orcomp/Orcomp/Orc/Docs/Interval.md

 - IntervalTree

+## IIntervalContainer

+IIntervalContainer has a Query() method instead of Search() or Find() because these last two method names sugges we are searching for something definite, whereas Query is vague enough to allow for a list of matching intervals to be returned.

 ## Notes

 The main purpose of using intervals is to query their relationships (most noteably whether they overlap or not)